avocado-framework/avocado-vt/docs/source/RunQemuUnittests.rst

    ::

-       ... bunch of params needed for the virt-test preprocessor
+       ... bunch of params needed for the Avocado-VT preprocessor
        # Tests
        variants:
            - build: